eyupbarlas/Buy-Alert-Bot-with-Flask-Tradingview-Telegram/README.md

 # Buy Alert Bot by Bzzman

 ## About Project
-  ***Work in progress.*** This bot sends notifications to your Telegram to buy the coins you want.
+  ***Work in progress.*** This bot sends notifications to your Telegram to buy and sell the coins you want.
 You need a Tradingview account to handle the webhooks.
 You can pick any indicator and change the settings as you wish.
-I chose an open source indicator("StochasticRSI & RSI & MACD") from Crypto_Adhyeta.
+I chose an open source indicator ("CM_MacD_Ult_MTF") from ChrisMoody.
 This bot detects the alert, sends you "Buy" notifications via Telegram.
 This project is a simple version of my [latest project](https://github.com/eyupbarlas/Crypto-Trading-Bot-with-Tradingview-Binance-Heroku-and-Telegram).
 Feel free the check out!

 ## Features
 * Real time data from Tradingview using webhooks
-* Telegram notifications when a buy alert raises.
+* Telegram notifications when a buy or a sell alert raises.
 * User interface ***on progress***.

 ## How To Use